 The deaf community

-Only a very small percentage of the Australian population is severely or profoundly deaf.
-Though the precise number of signing deaf people in Australia is unknown, recent research suggests that there are about 6,500 severely and profoundly deaf users of Auslan.
+Only a very small percentage of the Australian population is severely or profoundly deaf and not all of these use know and use Auslan.
+Though the precise number of signing deaf people in Australia is unknown, recent research suggests that there may only be about 6,500.
+You could, however, more than double this number if you included all the hearing people, such as hearing children who learn Auslan from their parents or other family members, who also know and use Auslan.

 Of course, a much larger proportion of the population has various types and degrees of hearing impairment.
 For example, there are over one million people in Australia who have some form of hearing loss, mostly associated with aging.
 Very few of these people, however, would know or use Auslan.